euruko/euruko2014.github.io/jekyll/_posts/2014-01-28-second-batch-of-tickets.markdown

 ###Announcing

-We know you've been waiting too long but it's over and on the 4th of February 2014 your EuRuKo tickets will be open for sale [here](http://euruko2014.ticketforevent.com/) (we'll definitely tweet about that).
+We know you've been waiting too long but it's over and on the 4th of February 2014 your EuRuKo tickets will be open for sale [here](http://euruko2014.ticketforevent.com/) (we'll tweet about that).

 ###Price